Healthcare Students FAQs

-The forms that must be completed by you and your doctor are available for download here: vaccform
+The Forms that must be completed by you and/or your doctor are available for download here: vaccination history

 TB Screening

 TB screening will be undertaken on incoming healthcare students.
-This screening will take the form of (some or all of): TB History screen, IGRA Quantiferon Tests, and a Chest X Ray, as determined by the Student Health Doctor and according to your risk of TB, based on countries you have lived in for >1 month in the preceeding 2 years.
+This screening will take the form of some or all or all of: TB History screen, IGRA Quantiferon Tests, and a Chest X Ray, as determined by the Student Health Doctor and according to your risk of TB, based on countries you have lived in for >1 month in the preceeding 2 years.
+BCG is not required.

 *High endemicity of TB is defined by the WHO as > 40 cases of TB/100,000 population.